boris-kz/CogAlg/README.md

 .

 Proposed algorithm is a clean design for deep learning: non-neuromorphic, sub-statistical, comparison-first.
 It implements hierarchical search for patterns, formed by cross-comparing inputs over incremental distance.
-First-level inputs are single variables, such as pixels, higher-level inputs are multi-parameter patterns formed on lower level.
+First-level inputs are single variables, such as pixels, higher-level inputs are multi-parameter patterns formed on lower levels.
 Their parameters (variables) are match and miss per input variable compared on lower levels.
-Hence, higher levels are more complex: number of variables per pattern selectively multiply on each level.
+Hence, higher levels are more complex: variables per pattern selectively multiply on each level.

 I define pattern as contiguous span of inputs forming the same sign of difference between input and feedback (part 2).
 There can be multiple orders of feedback, forming corresponding orders of overlapping patterns.
 First-order feedback is prior input, and patterns are spans of inputs with increasing or decreasing magnitude.
 Second-order feedback is average higher-level match, and second-order patterns are spans of inputs with above- or below- average match to prior inputs.
-And so on, with increasingly long-range feedback (if any) compared to higher order of input’s match to shorter-range feedback.
+And so on, with increasingly long-range feedback (if any) compared to higher order of match between input and shorter-range feedback.

 Match and miss are formed by cross-comparing inputs, over selectively extended range of search.
 Basic comparison is inverse arithmetic operation between two single-variable inputs, starting with adjacent pixels.
 Specific match and miss is determined by power of comparison: Boolean match is AND and miss is XOR, comparison by subtraction increases match to a smaller comparand and reduces miss to a difference, comparison by division increases match to a multiple and reduces miss to a fraction, and so on (part 1).

 To generalize, match is lossless compression per comparison, and match between patterns is combined match between their variables.
 To enable fine-grain selection of comparands, search expansion is strictly incremental.
 Thus, there is a unique set of operations per level, hence a singular in “cognitive algorithm“ (CogAlg below).
-Within each level, search is incremental in distance between inputs and in their derivation order (part 4, level 1).
+Within level, search is incremental in distance between inputs and in their derivation order (part 4, level 1).
 Between levels, search is incremental in compositional scope and number of derived variables per pattern.

-My hierarchy is a dynamically extended pipeline: when pattern terminates, it is outputted for comparison on the next level, and is replaced by initialized pattern.
+My hierarchy is a dynamically extended pipeline: when pattern terminates, it is outputted for comparison on the next level, and is replaced by initialized pattern on current level.
 Thus, a new level must be formed for a pattern terminated by current top level.
-This continues as long as system is fed presumably indefinite input stream.
+This continues indefinitely, as long as system recieves new inputs.
-As distinct from autoencoders (current mainstay in unsupervised learning), there is no need for decoding: comparison is done on each level, and its output patterns are also fed back to filter lower levels.
+As distinct from autoencoders (current mainstay in unsupervised learning), there is no need for decoding: comparison is done on each level, and level’s output patterns are also fed back to filter lower levels.

 Autonomous cognition must start with analog inputs, such as video or audio.
 All symbolic data, including natural languages, is encoded by some cognitive process.
 To search for meaningful patterns, these symbols must be decoded before being cross-compared.
 And the difficulty of decoding is exponential with the level of encoding, so hierarchical learning starting with raw sensory input is by far the easiest to implement (part i).